 - Fresh elections should be conducted before the expiry of the five-year term.

 - If the panchayat/municipality is dissolved before the expiry of its term, elections shall be conducted within six months and the new panchayat/municipality will hold office for the remainder of the term if the term has more than six months duration.

 - And for another five years if the remaining term is less than six months.

-What are the Powers invested on these Local Government bodies?
+What are the Powers invested in these Local Self-Government bodies?

 To conclude, local self-government is one of the most innovative governance change processes our country has gone through.
-The noble idea of taking the government of a country into the hands of the grass root level is indeed praiseworthy.
+The noble idea of taking the government of a country into the hands of the grassroots level is indeed praiseworthy.

 However, like any system in the world, this system is also imperfect.
 Problems of maladministration and misappropriation of funds are recurring.
 But this shall not stand in the way of efficient governance; and if these ill practices are rooted out, there would be no comparisons around the world to our system of local self-government.